freenas/freenas-docs/userguide/storage.rst

 replication, select *Push* as the :guilabel:`Direction`, and set the :guilabel:`Transport` to *Local*.

-Enter :literal:`vmstorage` in :guilabel:`Source Datasets` and
+Enter :file:`source-dataset` in :guilabel:`Source Datasets` and
-:literal:`replication-target` in :guilabel:`Target Dataset`.
+:file:`replication-target` in :guilabel:`Target Dataset`.

-Choose the configured periodic snapshot task for :file:`/vmstorage` and set :guilabel:`Run automatically` to have this replication run every time the periodic snapshot task completes.
+Choose the configured periodic snapshot task for :file:`vmstorage` and set :guilabel:`Run automatically` to have this replication run every time the periodic snapshot task completes.
 To include manual snapshots with the periodic snapshots, enter the manual snapshot naming schema in